-In 2010, Someone died from a fire in the United States every 169 minutes.
+In 2015, someone in the U.S. died from a fire or smoke inhalation every 2 hours and 42 minutes.
 Countless others suffered burns in the home.
 Many of these injuries and deaths might have been prevented with a working smoke alarm or some simple home safety tips.
 With a little thought and preparation, you can protect yourself and the ones you love.
 Here's how.

 Preventing Burns While Cooking

 The kitchen is the heart of the home, and it’s not surprising that most accidental burns occur there.
 Fortunately, many of these burns can be prevented.
 Here are a few tips to help you make your kitchen a safer place.

 - Stay in the kitchen while food is cooking.

 - Turn pot handles toward the back or center of the stove.

 - Keep items such as dish towels, plastic bags, and long sleeves away from the heating surface.

 - Never cook while holding a child or pet.

 - Keep small children and pets away from the front of the oven or stove.